 Adding the 70% buffer means my beautiful bread should be sold for £2.70.
-I think it's a fair price considering the quality of the bread and the door to door delivery!
+I think it’s a fair price considering the quality of the bread and the door to door delivery!

 Increasing the profit margin for your bakery

 You can choose to increase or lower the profit index if you wish.
 If you are certain of efficiency, can produce high volumes and are confident of a constant supply of orders; you can lower the buffer.
 Your buffer directly relates to your profit margin.
 As the buffer rises, as does your potential profit.

-If you don't expect to sell high amounts, increasing the profit margin could help your business grow!
+If you don’t expect to sell high amounts, increasing the buffer could help your business grow!

 How price is important for your brand

 As a products price rises, expectations build for it.
 So if you increase the profit margin of your bread, it has to deserve it in the eyes of your customers.
 Also, consider what extra value you can add to your bread such as classy packaging, memberships or clever branding/marketing.

 Lower prices lead people to believe the product will be low quality.
 Producing a low priced product which exceeds expectations can bring in customers in droves!

 The standard bread costing table: